 Security functional requirements will include requirements for audit function (including its management), cryptography management (certificates and keys management, algorithms agility), data protection, other potential authentication needs, security management, potential privacy issues, and protection of security functions

-TO BE MOVED ELSEWHERE
+TO BE MOVED ELSEWHERE (end-to-end security considerations)

 This needs to provide the uniform security policy between air-to-ground and ground-to-ground.
 Air and ground need to support security policy and process, which provide the entity authentication, integrity and safety against various.
 Security provision should provide the level of service and type of separation between different flows between ground entities and air entities.